This man survived the Holocaust. He wasn't about to go down easily.

 First Lieutenant John Robert Fox called fire on his own position on December 26 1944 in a successful attempt to stall a German advance.
 His body was located in a counter-attack the next day, along with those of around 100 German soldiers.

 Captain Lawrence Oates, member of the Terra Nova Expedition (and expedition to the South Pole).
 While returning from the center of the South Pole with another three people (they were five but one died) his condition started to get worse due to frostbite and scurvy, slowing the others.
 He realized that due to him slowing them down the others wouldn't be able to survive.
-So, he asked them to leave him behind; when they refused, he said "I'm just going outside and may be some time", he put his boots and walked out of his tent into a -40cº blizzard.
+So, he asked them to leave him behind; when they refused, he said "I'm just going outside and may be some time", he put his boots and walked out of his tent into a -40 °C blizzard.

 The liquidators as well, soldiers and volunteers who took part in the cleanup operations to evacuate the nearby areas and to help stop the spread of the radiation.
 If it wasn't for them the disaster would have been far far worse.
+And let us be clear about this: some of these men were collecting highly radioactive graphite lumps with their bare hands.

 NYPD Officer Arthur Kasprzak dies after saving seven family members from rising flood waters in his house after the devastation of Hurricane Sandy.